-In order to use the assigned bandwidth more efficiently and increase the bit rate, PSK can be combined with ASK to achieve a higher number of varying parameters.
-In Figure 16-QAM Constellation Diagram, the 16-quadrature amplitude modulation is shown, where for each symbol 4 bits are transmitted.
+To use the assigned bandwidth more efficiently and increase the bit rate, PSK can be combined with ASK to achieve a higher number of varying parameters.
+In the figure 16-QAM Constellation Diagram, 16-quadrature amplitude modulation is shown, where for each symbol, four bits are transmitted.
 It uses 12 different angle shifts and 3 different amplitudes.
-The number of bits per symbol on the X-QPSK can be calculated at log2⁡X. In current wireless communications (e.g., IEEE 802.11ax) the higher order modulation schemes up to 1024-QAM are used to improve spectrum efficiency and data rate.
+The number of bits per symbol for X-QPSK can be calculated at log2⁡X. In current wireless communications (e.g., IEEE 802.11ax), higher-order modulation schemes up to 1024-QAM are used to improve spectrum efficiency and data rate.

 16-QAM Constellation Diagram